 You can check/change the keymap to be used in the field above the Name & Key Bindings column.
 Don't forget to check the keymap before searching for shortcuts.

 (2) How to register a new shortcut

-Next, we will discuss how to register a new shortcut.
+Next, I will discuss how to register a new shortcut.

 Right mouse click on a menu item opens a window.

 Clicking on "Assign Shortcut" will open a small window where you can enter the key to be assigned.
 Enter the key you want to assign or operate the mouse to register it.

 When right-clicking on a menu that already has a shortcut assigned, the "Change Shortcut" and "Delete Shortcut" items will appear.